Osa Peninsula Regenerative Economy Lab

 Systemic challenges need systems based solutions.
 The Osa Peninsula Regenerative Economy Lab (REL) aims to address these questions together with the Indigenous People and local communities of the Osa Peninsula, pre-existing donors, government institutions, local and national organizations, and investors.

-In 2017, the Osa Territorial Council, a local governance body made up of 60% civic and 40% government representation, created a Sustainable Development Plan for the Osa Territory and began selecting high leverage projects with a systems lens to implement this plan.
+In 2017, the Osa became its own territory and the Osa Territory Council was formed.
+The Osa Territory Council is a local governance body made up of 60% civic and 40% government representation, and is responsible for creating a sustainable development plan for the Osa Territory and selecting projects that INDER then funds.
+Once formed, the Osa Territory Council utilized the systems map for the development plan and began selecting high leverage projects with a systems lens to implement the plan.
 However, with a lack of capacity support, these projects over time were considered high risk and underdeveloped, and thus struggled to receive the funding needed to implement them.
-Regenerative Earth was asked to help address this capacity gap, so that these projects and future projects would have ongoing capacity strengthening support to effectively plan, develop, and implement projects and receive the funding needed.
+Regenerative Earth was asked to help address this capacity gap, so that these projects and future projects would have ongoing training support to effectively plan, develop, and implement projects and receive the funding needed.

-In 2022, Regenerative Earth co-founded the Center for Strategic Development in the Osa Peninsula (CEDPO) with the Institute of Rural Development (INDER) and the Osa Territorial Council (OTC).
-CEDPO was created to build the capacity of the OTC and the Board of Directors of the OTC; co-develop and manage the Sustainable Development Plan of the Osa Peninsula Territory; support the communities selection of projects using a systems based criteria; strengthen the capacities of projects, organizations, and leaders; connect projects with alliances, organizations, and resources; and systemically and collaboratively invest in projects selected by the OTC and CEDPO alongside other funders in the region.
+In 2022, Regenerative Earth co-founded the Center for Strategic Development in the Osa Peninsula (CEDPO) with the Institute of Rural Development (INDER) and the Osa Territory Council (OTC).
+CEDPO was created to build the capacity of the Osa Territory Council as a local governance body for the region; co-develop the sustainable development plan of the Osa Peninsula Territory through a participatory process; support the communities selection of projects using a systems based criteria; strengthen the capacities of projects, organizations, and leaders; connect projects with alliances, organizations, and resources; and systemically and collaboratively invest in projects selected by the Osa Territory Council and board of CEDPO.

-The learning, structures, and processes we develop are intended to be shared and scalable to advance the field of systems change that is locally led during a time when humanity faces complex challenges that can only be solved by systems based solutions.
+The learning, structures, and processes we develop are intended to be shared and scalable to advance the field of systems change that is locally led and locally implemented.

 Maintained by: